 To obtain recognition for your organization, follow these steps:

-Once all steps have been completed, Student Services will contact the organization president to confirm that recognition by DUSON has been granted and identify the steps to accessing the resources listed above.
+Once all steps have been completed, Student Services will contact the organization to confirm that recognition by DUSON has been granted.

 Maintaining DUSON Recognition